 How are the stem cells administered for heart failure treatment?

-A licensed physician administers the stem cells intravenously over the course of a few days.
+A licensed physician administers the stem cells via intravenous and intramuscular injections over the course of a few days.

 Heart Failure Stem Cell Treatment Protocol

-- 4 intravenous injections of expanded allogeneic (low-passage) mesenchymal stem cells
+- IV of expanded allogeneic (low-passage) mesenchymal stem cells

-- 2 IV Vitamin C infusion (depending on the patients renal function)
+- IV Vitamin C infusion (depending on the patients renal function) prior to IV of expanded allogeneic (low-passage) mesenchymal stem cells + IM injections (day 4)

-- Stemkine supplement for 1 month (2 bottles)
+- Stemkine supplement for 1 month (only after medical evaluation in Panama)

 Will someone from the Stem Cell Institute be following up with me after I return home?